 It’s fun to visit 40+ style blogs and ooh and awe over all the great outfits, but what’s really fascinating is to discover the influences behind a blogger’s particular look.

 Today we’re going Inside Outer Style with Dixie Lincoln-Nichols.
-Dixie is a 43-year old blogger from Pennsylvania with an eclectic style that is reflective of her busy life as a blogger, health and wellness coach, and the beauty entrepreneur behind Dixie Bits Bath and Body Products.
+Dixie is a 43-year old blogger from Pennsylvania with an eclectic style that reflects her busy life as a blogger, health and wellness coach, and beauty entrepreneur behind Dixie Bits Bath and Body Products.
 Enjoy my chat with this Fabulous After 40 Styleblazer.

 My mother also fed my love of style by buying me the cutest shoes and clothing, which, of course, I loved wearing to church and out and about.
 In essence, dressing means so much to me because there was and still is a great wave of confidence, excitement, and passion when I’m about to get dressed, and it does not dissipate until I’m out of my clothing.

 Deb: How would you describe your style?
 Whose style do you admire, why?

 Dixie: My style is eclectic.
 I dress the way I feel or want to feel.
 However, it’s always done with panache.
 I can wear sneakers and make them look stylish.
 My style inspiration comes from a host of women, both past and present.
 To name a few: Jenna Lyons, Michelle Obama, Gwen Stefani, Diana Ross, Diane Keaton, Halle Berry.
 These women are all plus forty, effortless, and look stylish regardless of what they’re wearing, and I’ve admired their way before I turned 40.

 Deb: You always find a way to inject color into your outfits.
 Do you think it is important to have a colorful wardrobe?

 Dixie: Color is so important.
 It can invoke positive emotions.
 Red makes me feel powerful.
 Blue calms me.
 So I try to inject some whenever possible.